upenn-acg/jawns/README.md

 ### Building & Running

-After clong the repo, fill in your AWS credentials (access key and secret key) in `src/main/resources/aws-credentials.properties`.
+After clong the repo, fill in your AWS credentials (access key and secret key) in `src/main/resources/aws-credentials.properties` (see [the sample file](https://github.com/upenn-acg/jawns/blob/master/src/main/resources/aws-credentials.properties.sample) for the required format).
 These credentials need to grant full access to the AWS services that Jawns uses: [SQS, SES, S3 and DynamoDB](https://github.com/upenn-acg/jawns/wiki/JAWNS-Architecture).

 Then build the JAR file via maven:
 ```